Coaching & Office Staff

 ELIZABETH ALCARAZ- OPERATIONS DIRECTOR

-Elizabeth developed a passion for performance at the age of 3, which quickly evolved into theatrical acting and company dance by 5.
-Her childhood and teenage highlights revolved around every performance, class, and club she could fit in her tightly packed schedule.
+Elizabeth developed a passion for performance at an early age, which quickly developed into theatrical acting and company dance by age 5.
+Her childhood and teenage highlights revolved around every performance, class, and club that allowed her to become the most confident version of herself.
 In 2004, as a Theatre major of Gainesville College and student of Brenau University, Elizabeth was invited to a TAS class by her college roommate.
 Always up for an artistic challenge, she decided to give film acting a try- and the rest is history.

-There is nothing, NOTHING, Elizabeth loves more than seeing our students grow into the most confident version of themselves.
+There is nothing, NOTHING, Elizabeth loves more than seeing our students thrive in our studio and grow into the most confident version of themselves.
 And it is her deepest hope, and greatest pleasure, to be a part of the many success stories that are born at The Actor’s Scene.